Japanese Chin Grooming Guide: Coat Care, Shedding, Bathing & Daily Routine

 Low-heat dryer (optional)Dries coat fullyAlways use low heat and low air

-Brushing should be gentle and calm, not rushed.
+Brushing should be gentle and calm:

-• Brush 2 to 3 times per week
+• Brush 2–3 times per week

 • Start at the head and move toward the tail